 Technically, your balance due date remains as before.
 However, suppliers are being flexible, either formally or informally.
 They understand you may not wish to commit the balance payment until you have rescheduled your trip.
 Generally (but not always), the balance due date will change in line with your revised travel date.

-If you decide not to change travel dates, or can’t decide which date to change to, a few suppliers are offering credit notes for use in 2020 or 2021.
+If you decide not to change travel dates, or can’t decide which date to change to, many suppliers are offering credit notes for use in 2020 or 2021.
 However, note that the price you will pay is that prevailing when you book, which may not be the same as this years booking.

 Before you change your yacht booking, you may want to check the situation regarding changes to your flights.
 Unless you have booked a flight inclusive package, you will need to check with the airline directly, or if you booked through an agent, check with them.

-It is not clear to what extent infections will continue to spread, when governments will relax border restrictions, nor how the outbreak will affect other providers of your holiday arrangements, notably the airlines.
+It is not clear to what extent infections will continue to spread, when governments will relax or re-impose border restrictions, nor how the outbreak will affect other providers of your holiday arrangements, notably the airlines.

 As holidays go, sailing is arguably one of the safer options.
 For much of the time you will be confined only with your crew.
 Bear in mind too that tourism is a major earner for countries such as Greece, Croatia and Turkey who will be keen to welcome you.